epidemian/epidemian.github.io/_drafts/factorial-digits.md

 40585 = 4! + 0! + 5! + 8! + 5!
 ```

 Which matches all the equations on the original Vsauce tweet.
+The four factorions have been found!

 Q.E.D